datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ![lens](images/tutorials/Lens01.png?raw=true)

-Eventually you'll have a dev cluster on the cloud as shown below which is where we will deploy our workload(s).
+Eventually you'll have a dev cluster on the cloud as shown below which is where we will deploy our workload(s). **Note**: You may need to provide a credit card for billing purposes to enable this feature.

 ![lens](images/tutorials/Lens02.png?raw=true)